top of page

 IMG-20220910-WA0013 (1)_edited.jpg

 As workers, we are continuously at risk of being taken advantage of by our current capitalist system, which values the product of our labor over our humanity as workers, community members, family members, and culture bearers.
+Solidarity economies center the needs of a region or community over monetary gain.
+Part of building a solidarity economy movement is shifting our expectations as working class people of how the economy is a resource that should benefit us--not exploit us--and that we can work in alignment with our values without sacrificing our basic needs.

 Cooperative businesses and projects use practices that our communities have been using for centuries, along with the